earosselot/cs-bot/README.md

-Developed with Python and Telegram API
+Developed with Python and [python-telegram-bot library](https://github.com/python-telegram-bot/python-telegram-bot)

 Deployed with Docker into Heroku.